January 19 – feast day of St. Agricius von Trier (ca. 260 – ca. 329)

 January 19, 1915

 On the morning of January 19th 1915 two German Zeppelin airships, the L3 and L4 took off from Fuhlsbüttel in Germany.
-Both airships carried 30 hours of fuel, 8 bombs and 25 incendiary devices.
+Both airships carried 30 hours worth of fuel, 8 bombs and 25 incendiary devices.
 They had been given permission by the Emperor Wilhelm II to attack military and industrial buildings.
 The Emperor had forbidden an attack on London due to concern for the Royal family to whom he was related.

 January 19, 1919